ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 > ## Montecarlo Pi
 >
 > There are three functions in the code block below.
-Each is a slightly different implementation of a Montecarlo algorithm for calculating the value of pi.
-Use time.time(), %timeit, cProfile and pstats to learn how the functions work.
+Each is a slightly different implementation of a Montecarlo
+> algorithm for calculating the value of pi.
+Use `time.time()`, `%timeit`, `cProfile` and `pstats` to learn how the
+> functions work.
 Are the timings what you would expect?
 What implementation is fastest for 1 million points?
 >
 >
 > `pi_estimation_pure()` is a pure Python implementation using lists